top of page

 Nature or Nurture?

 Some people naturally have this “growth mindset” orientation, seeing mistakes as lessons and progress.
 But I’ve found, in about 80% of people, it’s easily teachable.
-First, model the behaviour yourself!
+First, model the behavior yourself!
 Next, create a safe environment where mistakes are welcomed as lessons.
 (In other words, when good people screw up, be patient and help them learn).

 Recent Posts